Former Lockport CARES director follows his calling

 “It was tough,” Wing said.
 “It was a hard decision to make and fortunately a member of our board, Mark Liddell, stepped in to do the day-to-day operations (of the shelter).”

-Liddell, in the mean time, had only praise to heap on Wing’s feet.
+Liddell, in the meantime, had only praise to heap on Wing.
 He remembered very early on in 2020 talking to Wing about this “virus on the West Coast.”
 He said that Wing had heard of it, but at the time no one knew how it would impact any of our lives.
 A few weeks later the entire shelter had to be shut down.

 “Pastor Kevin served as the face for Lockport CARES,” Liddell said.
 “For three years.
 He did a tremendous job.”